Across Eternity: Book 4

 Behind her, Alexis was giving it everything she had.
 Seeing Sophia in this position, on all fours and receiving her strength, was a new experience, and it tickled her in the same way as fighting.
 She felt a sense of dominance that thrilled her.

 Try as she might to focus on the moment, Alexis’s mind kept drifting back to Noah’s evening with Sophia and the hours of lewd grunts and moans from his room at the academy.
 Before, such thoughts left her feeling sick with jealousy, but at that moment, Alexis felt a sense of playful competition.
 She wanted to make Sophia moan the same way, to invoke even greater pleasure in her than Noah had, and now she had an accurate means of comparison.
-But how in the world had he managed to maintain this pace for a whole night?
+But how in the world had he managed to maintain this pace for so long?
 She suddenly wished she had stayed and watched the entirety of his lecture.

 To read the complete story you need to be logged in: